RoySegall/gizra.com/src/_posts/2017-03-07-its-not-a-wonder-women.md

 image:
 author: OritiMG
 published: true
-description: Especially for international women’s day, Orit is refuting an old sentiment.
-It’s not a wonder to be in a pro-feminine workplace, at least at Gizra
+description: Especially for International Women’s Day, Orit is refuting an old sentiment.
+It’s not a wonder to be in a pro-women workplace, at least at Gizra.
 ---

 “Women are incapable of solidarity.”
 I bet you’ve heard this once or twice in your life, especially in an office environment.
 I want to refute this.